 - California proposes a "draft" Public Health Goal of 2 ppb for children and 6 ppb for adults in drinking water.
 Controversy around this decision leads California to call for a peer review by a panel of scientists convened by the University of California.

-- EPA puts "draft" Reference Dose of 1 ppb on hold until completion of peer review by the National Academy of Sciences.
+- U.S. EPA puts "draft" Reference Dose of 1 ppb on hold until completion of peer review by the National Academy of Sciences.

 - California puts Public Health Goal on hold pending completion of peer review by scientists acting under auspices of University of California.